-This tour is perfect for all photographers & all camera types including iPhones and tablets.
-You will be met at your skill level with guidance to build on your camera-handling techniques with tips on seeing and composition.
+This one-day Maine Lighthouse Photo Tour is perfect for all photographers & all camera types including iPhones and tablets.
+You will be met at your skill level with guidance to build on your camera-handling techniques including tips on seeing and composition.

 “I greatly appreciated Dee’s instruction and guidance.
 It was an amazing and memorable tour!!” – Tom B.